-Nosara is one of the best surf towns in Costa Rica.
-Its has three different beaches and town that offers the widest variety surfing options for both families and solo surfers.
-It also has as a good choice of surf style hotels, restaurants and transportation.
+Nosara gives you three different beaches to surf and a town that offers the widest variety surfing options for both families and solo surfers.
+It has as a good choice of surf style hotels, restaurants and transportation making it one of the best places to surf in Costa Rica

 One of the most common questions I get when people ask me about Costa Rica is which town is the best surf towns to base a trip out of?
 Which side has better surf the east or west coast?